secML/secML.github.io/src/content/post/class2.md

 *[Source](https://www.usenix.org/sites/default/files/conference/protected-files/sec14_slides_fredrikson.pdf): Privacy in Pharmacogenetics*

-## Netflix
+## The Netflix Prize: Semi-supervised deep learning from private training data

 [Draft coming soon]

 ## Conclusion

-ThiWe introduced differential privacy and formally defined what is meant by preservation of ϵ-differential privacy, discussed common solutions and how they fail, moved on to discuss properties of a differentially private algorithm, and how adding Laplace Noise ensures a ϵ-differential private function.
-We also discussed how in Membership Inference Attacks Against Machine Learning Models, Shokri et al. discuss attacking a black box model by training on a set of shadow models.
-Finally,  we discussed how in Privacy in Pharmacogenetics: An End-to-End Case Study of Personalized Warfarin Dosing Fredrikson et al. demonstrate how a model inversion attack can be employed to infer patient genotype information.
+We have introduced differential privacy and formally defined what is meant by preservation of ϵ-differential privacy; discussed common solutions and how they fail; explained the properties of a differentially private algorithm, and how adding Laplace Noise enables \\(\epsilon\\)-differential private functions.
+We also discussed how in Membership Inference Attacks Against Machine Learning Models, Shokri *et al* discuss attacking a black box model by training on a set of shadow models.
+Finally,  we discussed how in Privacy in Pharmacogenetics: An End-to-End Case Study of Personalized Warfarin Dosing Fredrikson *et al* demonstrate how a model inversion attack can be employed to infer patient genotype information.